-The Southampton County school division will provide free and reduced-price breakfasts, lunches, and milk to students according to the terms of the National School Lunch Program, the National School Breakfast Program, and the Special Milk Program.
+The Southampton County school division provides free and reduced-price breakfasts, lunches and milk to students according to the terms of the National School Lunch Program, the National School Breakfast Program and the Special Milk Program.

-School officials will determine student eligibility based on guidelines established by federal law.
-Eligible students will be provided nutritionally acceptable meals and milk free or at a reduced cost if state and federal resources for school food programs are available.
-The superintendent or designee will establish rules and procedures as needed to implement this policy.
+School officials determine student eligibility based on guidelines established by federal law.
+Eligible students are provided nutritionally acceptable meals and milk free or at a reduced cost if state and federal resources for school food programs are available.
+The superintendent or designee establishes rules and procedures as needed to implement this policy.

-The criteria for determining a student's eligibility and the procedures for securing free and reduced-price meals and milk will be publicly announced at the beginning of each school year and provided to parents of all children in attendance at Southampton County Public Schools.
+The criteria for determining a student's eligibility and the procedures for securing free and reduced-price meals and milk is publicly announced at the beginning of each school year and provided to parents of all children in attendance at Southampton County Public Schools.

-The students who participate in the free or reduced-cost meals and milk programs will not be overtly identified, distinguished, or served differently than other students.
+The students who participate in the free or reduced-cost meals and milk programs are not overtly identified, distinguished or served differently than other students.

-Legal Refs.: 42 U.S.C. §§ 1751 et seq., 1771 et seq.
+Legal Refs.: 42 U.S.C. §§ 1758, 1772 and 1773.